algiraldohe/us-jobs-reporting-db/extraction/README.md

 ##### 3.3.1.
 API USA Jobs
 Non-desired behaviour with the API:

 - `DatePosted` field requires a value of 2 instead of 1 to span the results of the previous day.
 (Like considering today and the day before in the search).
 When DAYS=1, there's no output result.
-[See ref]()
+[See reference](https://github.com/algiraldohe/us-jobs-reporting-db/blob/development/docs/images/date_posted_1 copy.png)

 - `DatePosted` field does not filter properly the output set, considering job positions published in dates outside the intervals.
-(Check output data on `PublicationStartDate`)
+(Check output data on `PublicationStartDate`) [See reference](https://github.com/algiraldohe/us-jobs-reporting-db/blob/development/docs/images/publication_start_date.png)

 - `DatePosted` changing the parameter does present different results although there is overlapping.